Former Lille goalkeeper Enyeama highlights best career goals | Goal.com

 Former Lille goalkeeper Enyeama highlights best career goals

-Nigeria goalkeeper Vincent Enyeama has highlighted some of the best goals he has scored as a goalkeeper in different stages of his career.
+Nigeria goalkeeper Vincent Enyeama has highlighted some of the best goals he has scored as a goalkeeper at different stages of his career.

-The former Lille player is unarguably one of the best goalkeepers to have played in the Ligue 1 and he boosts of several records before he left the Stade Pierre Mauroy in August 2018.
+The former Lille player is unarguably one of the best goalkeepers to have played in Ligue 1 and he boasts of several records by the time he left the Stade Pierre Mauroy in August 2018.

 Prior to his move to France, Enyeama was a rare goalscorer in Israel where he scored 15 goals for Hapoel Tel Aviv across all competitions.